-The calendar below (click pictures for larger images) just marks when the seasons begin.
+The calendar below just marks when the seasons begin, not how long the fruits/vegetables remain in season.
 Some produce stays in season for a long time, some very short.
-The calendar below is approximate, and I will try to update.
+The calendar below is approximate, and some things have shifted a drop over the years.
 It is not comprehensive, but comes close.

 After the monthly calendar, I also list the produce alphabetically, so you can search to find out when something specific comes into season.